revilowaldow/BITC/Sessions/2025/07 13 - Session 48.md

 Aegan expert, coming to look at Val

 Jay Connar, potential method for destruction
-Clergy may be able to
+Clergy may be able to help?
+Eternal Queen